mggg/gerrydb-client-py/README.md

 ## Background

-### Who is this for?
-This document is intended as a reference for anyone who wants to ...

 ### What is GerryDB?
 GerryDB is a lightweight redistricting and voting analytics platform developed internally at MGGG.
 We intend it to replace legacy redistricting GIS workflows ...